Leadership

 Treasurer

 Before he created the all-volunteer Conservancy to serve the park and its surrounding community, Kevin led an advocacy campaign that successfully opened the park’s city-owned garden to the general public after decades of closure.
-The Conservancy now serves as official steward of the green oasis.
+The Conservancy now serves as official steward of the green oasis in cooperation with NYC Parks.

-In November 2024 with the addition of a fully accessible enhanced garden entrance and new pathway, the Conservancy completed a five-phase garden equity plan that Kevin managed.
+In November 2024 with the addition of a fully accessible enhanced garden entrance and new pathway, the Conservancy completed a celebrated five-phase garden equity plan that Kevin established and managed.

 An accomplished management, technology, marketing and media production professional, Kevin has led New York Sports Tours and other companies.
 His clients have included many prominent brands.